moq-wg/moq-transport/draft-lcurley-warp.md

 ### Connection URL

 Each track MAY have one or more associated connection URLs specifying network hosts through which a track may be accessed.
-The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{transport-usages}}.
+The syntax of the Connection URL and the associated connection setup procedures are specific to the underlying transport protocol usage {{transport-protocols}}.

 ## Session
-A WebTransport session is established for each track bundle.
+A transport session is established for each track bundle.
 The client issues a CONNECT request with a URL which the server uses for identification and authentication.
-All control messages and prioritization occur within the context of a single WebTransport session, which means a single track bundle.
+All control messages and prioritization occur within the context of a single transport session, which means a single track bundle.
-Multiple WebTransport sessions may be pooled over a single QUIC connection for efficiency.
+When WebTransport is used, multiple transport sessions may be pooled over a single QUIC connection for efficiency.

 ## Example
 As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.